 Future Impact on Disneyland & Anaheim

-Besides what this thing is doing to peoples’ health, it’s also going to be disastrous for the local economy in Orange County and for the nation as a whole.
-Billions of dollars are going to be lost in the area surrounding Disneyland and southern California because of this problem.
+Besides what this thing is doing to peoples’ health, it’s also been disastrous for the local economy in Orange County and for the nation as a whole.
+Billions of dollars have been lost in the area surrounding Disneyland and Southern California because of this problem.

 There are hundreds of small businesses, hotels, restaurants, and shops that rely on the traffic that the tourists going to Disneyland bring them.
-Many of those will likely be forced to go out of business if this situation lasts for any extended length of time.
+Many of those have already been forced to go out of business since the Disneyland closure, and more are at risk.

-Disney themselves are facing an unprecedented situation where they now find every theme park and the Disney Cruise Line at a standstill.
-Not only that but now some of their movies are being pushed back with no one going to the cinema.
-That means two of their biggest streams of revenue will be almost completely dried up until this is over.
+Disney itself is facing an unprecedented situation where they had every theme park and the Disney Cruise Line closed for a significant time in 2020.
+Not only that but now all of their movies are being pushed back into next year with no one going to the cinema.
+That means two of their biggest streams of revenue were almost completely dried up without knowing when they will be back.

 Right now Disney is working on multiple projects to bring more attractions to the parks.
 We recently found out a bunch of new details about the Avengers Campus coming to California Adventure which is going to be that park’s version of Galaxy’s Edge.
-Right now they have a July 18, 2020 opening date on that, but that seems like it’s been blown into the dust since construction workers can’t get in to keep building it.
+It’s opening July 4, 201, but it was delayed for about one year.

 Read here about all the Disneyland attractions that might be delayed or even cut due to the financial problem these closures have left the company with.

-How long will it be delayed?
-What happens if they decided they don’t have enough money to complete it as soon as originally planned or have to cut the budget and not make it to their original vision?
+What happens if they decided they don’t have enough money to complete some attractions as soon as originally planned or have to cut the budget and not make it to their original vision?

 Then we also have the fun Mickey and Minnie’s Runaway Railway which just opened in Hollywood Studios also set to open in Disneyland Park in 2022.
 That attraction is most likely still coming, but maybe not at that date.

 Let’s hope it doesn’t get that far, but we are pretty pessimistic right now about it.
 Disney is hemorrhaging too much money for some new attractions or projects to not get pushed out years into the future, if not totally canceled.
-That’s why Disney did well to close down the parks now instead of waiting until the situation gets any worse.
 The quicker they get everything under control, the less of an impact it will have, even though it’s already been a big one.

-At this point we don’t know what is going to happen, we have to wait and see.
-This is something unlike anything else that The Walt Disney Company has had to deal with, and it’s coming at a critical time as the have a new CEO in place of Bob Iger.
+At this point at least the parks are open once again.
+This has been something unlike anything else that The Walt Disney Company has had to deal with, and it’s coming at a critical time as they have a new CEO in place of Bob Iger.
 (Iger has since taken back some control of the company due to this critical point in time)

-We will continue to keep you updated on the Disneyland closure along with the status of the parks, closure time and any more info we get.
+We will continue to keep you updated on the Disneyland reopening along with the status of the parks, closure time and any more info we get.
 Stay tuned!

 Sign Up For Our Newsletter Today!

-I want to know what you think about the impact of the Disneyland closure and the future impact it’s having…
+I want to know what you think about the Disneyland reopening and the impact the closure has had…

 - Does this affect your vacation?